George Spencer, 2nd Earl Spencer

 George John Spencer, 2nd Earl Spencer, KG, PC, DL, FRS, FSA (1 September 1758 – 10 November 1834), styled Viscount Althorp from 1765 to 1783, was a British Whig politician.
 He served as Home Secretary from 1806 to 1807 in the Ministry of All the Talents.
-He was also the father of The Venerable Father Ignatius Spencer, a Roman Catholic convert to the priesthood.
+He was also the father of the Venerable Father Ignatius of St Paul, a Roman Catholic convert to the priesthood.

 Background and education

-Lord Spencer was born at Wimbledon Park, London, the son of John Spencer, 1st Earl Spencer, and his wife Margaret Georgiana Poyntz, daughter of Stephen Poyntz, and was baptised there on 16 October 1758.
+Lord Spencer was born at Wimbledon Park House, London, the son of John Spencer, 1st Earl Spencer, and his wife Margaret Georgiana Poyntz, daughter of Stephen Poyntz, and was baptised there on 16 October 1758.
 His godparents were King George II, the Earl Cowper (his grandmother's second husband) and his great-aunt the Dowager Viscountess Bateman.

 His sister Lady Georgiana Spencer married the Duke of Devonshire and became a famed Whig hostess.
 He was educated at Harrow School from 1770 to 1775 and he won the school's Silver Arrow (an archery prize) in 1771.
 He then attended Trinity College, Cambridge, from 1776 to 1778 and graduated with a Master of Arts.
 He acceded to the earldom on the death of his father in 1783.

 Political career

 Lord Spencer was Whig Member of Parliament for Northampton from 1780 to 1782 and Whig MP for Surrey from 1782 to 1783.
 He was sworn of the Privy Council in 1794 and served under William Pitt the Younger as Lord Privy Seal in 1794 and as First Lord of the Admiralty from 1794 to 1801.
+In this capacity, he was central to the state's response to the 1797 mutinies at Spithead and the Nore.
 He was later Home Secretary from 1806 to 1807 under Lord Grenville in the Ministry of All the Talents.